-6.4 Robustness Checks and Additional Results
+6.4.
+Robustness checks and additional results

-In Appendix D we consider the robustness of the main results to alternative specifications and controls as well as present additional related results.
+In Online Appendix D we demonstrate the robustness of the main results to alternative specifications and controls as well as present additional related results.
 The results are quantitatively similar when alternative lag structures are used instead of the baseline specification.
 Our baseline results construct EmbTechK and EmbTechP using upstream linkages.
 We show that the results hold when the corresponding variables constructed with downstream linkages are included.
-The results become stronger when the country sample is restricted to the top 40 countries based on patenting, consistent with our view that less patenting countries are noisier.
+The results become stronger when the country sample is restricted to the top 40 countries based on patenting, consistent with our view that patenting activity measures are noisier in countries that patent less.
 The results hold using alternative IV strategies, including the traditional leave-one-out IV.
-The results hold using alternative transformation of the outcome variables that avoid the log of one plus transformation.
+The results hold using an alternative transformation of the outcome variables that avoids the log of one plus the outcome variable transformation.
 Finally, the results hold for alternative outcomes, based on triadic patents, and constructions of knowledge stocks.

-7 Conclusion
+7. Conclusion